Spektr-R

-Spektr-R (part of RadioAstron program) (Russian: Спеkтр-P) was a Russian scientific satellite with a 10 m radio telescope on board.
+Spektr-R (part of RadioAstron program) (Russian: Спектр-Р) was a Russian scientific satellite with a 10 m radio telescope on board.
 It was launched on 18 July 2011 on a Zenit-3F launcher from Baikonur Cosmodrome, and was designed to perform research on the structure and dynamics of radio sources within and beyond the Milky Way.
 Together with some of the largest ground-based radio telescopes, the Spektr-R formed interferometric baselines extending up to 350000 km.

 On 11 January 2019, the spacecraft stopped responding to ground control, but its science payload was described as "operational".
 The mission never recovered from the January 2019 incident, and the mission was declared finished (and spacecraft operations ended) on 30 May 2019.